HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/openldap-test-users-ldif.md

 # Sample OpenLDAP LDIF

-Use this sample LDIF file to prepare users for an OpenLDAP.
+Use the sample LDIF file to prepare users for an OpenLDAP.
 Add the following contents to a file `test_users.ldif` on your respective machine:

 ```ldif
 dn: uid=jjones1,ou=users,dc=dx,dc=com